How to Grow Strawberry Plants: The Complete Guide

 • Plan to plant when the ground can be worked in the spring.
 See your local frost dates.

-• Establish new plants each year to keep berry quality high each season.
-Strawberry plants will produce runners (daughter plants) that will root and grow into new strawberry plants.
+• Establish new plants each year to maintain high berry quality each season.
+Strawberry plants will produce runners (daughter plants) that root and grow into new strawberry plants.

 • Buy disease-resistant plants from a reputable nursery, of a variety that is recommended in your area.
 You can consult with the nursery you buy them from or with your state Cooperative Extension service for locally recommended varieties.